uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

 Optimized formats can employ padding, blocking and other data transformations to keep data in layout optimal for a certain architecture.
-This means that it in general operations like :any:`dnnl::memory::desc::permute_axes` or :any:`dnnl::memory::desc::submemory_desc` may fail.
-It is in general incorrect to use product of dimension sizes to calculate amount of memory required to store data: :any:`dnnl::memory::desc::get_size` must be used instead.
+This means that it in general operations like |memory::desc::permute_axes| or
+|memory::desc::submemory_desc| may fail.
+It is in general incorrect
+to use product of dimension sizes to calculate amount of memory required to store data: |memory::desc::get_size| must be used instead.

 .. _memory_format_propagation-label: